 The Danish dream scenario

 In addition to the freelancer leap, there is an equally important game-changer that has transformed my life into a dream scenario.
 The relocation from Denmark’s largest sleeping town (Odense) to one of Europe’s most hip and high-cultural capitals has certainly given the energy, quality of life and the possibilities of development a boost.
-From the heart of the lovely variegated Vesterbro in Copenhagen, I can reach everything from customers, professional courses, international seminars, world-class restaurant, totally dedicated beer and wine bars, movie premieres, opera as well as jazz, folk and rock concerts within 5-20 minutes by bike – or quickly catch a train / plane / ship to the rest of the world.
+From the heart of the lovely variegated Vesterbro in Copenhagen, I can reach everything from customers, professional courses, international seminars, world-class restaurants, totally dedicated beer and wine bars, movie premieres, opera as well as jazz, folk and rock concerts within 5-20 minutes by bike – or quickly catch a train/plane / ship to the rest of the world.
 Today I have difficulty understanding that I have been able to live without this mental lift for so many years.
-All the best about Denmark is gathered in this small, cozy capital, which unites a vibrant cultural heritage with a constant infusion of international impulses.
-If after 20 years in Copenhagen I would like to move again, it can only be outside Denmark’s borders.
+All the best about Denmark is gathered in this small, cosy capital, which unites a vibrant cultural heritage with a constant infusion of international impulses.
+If after 20 years in Copenhagen, I would like to move again, it can only be outside Denmark’s borders.
 Ideally for a large metropolis with an equally rewarding social, mercantile and cultural scene, which I have become so accustomed to here up in the High North.